waleedrizwan/FXCMPY_Automated_Trading/README.md

 # FXCMPY_Automated_Trading

-Uses the FXCM python API to exectue trades without user intervention
+Uses the FXCM python API to execute trades without user intervention

 Deployed using the free Demo account